Sanglorian/orcus/Orcus Advanced Options - current.md

 Level 1 Abjuration Incantation (Arcana)

 **Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A tiny bell and a piece of fine silver wire (14 gp)
 **Duration:** 8 hours

-You set an alarm against unwanted intrusion.
-Choose a door, a window, or an area within range that is no larger than a 4-square cube.
-Until the incantation ends, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
-When you cast the incantation, you can designate creatures that won't set off the alarm.
-You also choose whether the alarm is mental or audible.

-A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
-This ping awakens you if you are sleeping.

-An audible alarm produces the sound of a hand bell for 10 seconds within 12 squares.

-### Detect Magic

-Level 1 Divination Incantation (Arcana)

-**Cost to Learn:** 14 gp
-**Completion Time:** 10 minutes
-**Components:** 14 gp
-**Duration:** 10 minutes

-For the duration, you sense the presence of magic within 6 squares of you.
-If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

-The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+You ward an area in a two-square burst to alert you when creatures enter without your permission.
+When you cast *alarm*, select a password.
+Whenever a Small or larger corporeal creature enters the incantation’s area without speaking the password, alarm sends your choice of a mental alert or an audible alarm with the sound and volume of a hand bell.
+Either option automatically awakens you, and the bell allows each creature in the area to attempt a DC 15 Perception check to wake up.
+A creature aware of the alarm must succeed at a Stealth check against your Arcana modifier +10 or trigger the incantation when moving into the area.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, you can specify criteria for which creatures sound the *alarm* - for instance, orcs or masked people.

 ### Floating Disk

 Level 1 Crafting Incantation (Arcana)

 **Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A drop of mercury (14 gp)
-**Duration:** 1 hour
+**Duration:** 8 hours

-This incantation creates a circular, horizontal plane of force, 3 feet in diameter and 1 inch thick, that floats 3 feet above the ground in an unoccupied square of your choice that you can see within range.
+This incantation creates a circular, horizontal plane of force, 3 feet in diameter and 1 inch thick, that floats 3 feet above the ground in an unoccupied square of your choice that you can see.
 The disk remains for the duration, and can hold up to 500 pounds.
 If more weight is placed on it, the incantation ends, and everything on the disk falls to the ground.

 The disk is immobile while you are within 4 squares of it.
 If you move more than 4 squares away from it, the disk follows you so that it remains within 4 squares of you.
-It can move across uneven terrain, up or down stairs, slopes and the like, but it can't cross an elevation change of 2 squares or more.
-For example, the disk can't move across a 2-square deep pit, nor could it leave such a pit if it was created at the bottom.
+It can move across uneven terrain, up or down stairs, slopes and the like, but it can’t cross an elevation change of 2 squares or more.
+For example, the disk can’t move across a 2-square deep pit, nor could it leave such a pit if it was created at the bottom.

-If you move more than 100 feet from the disk (typically because it can't move around an obstacle to follow you), the incantation ends.
+If you move more than 20 squares from the disk (typically because it can’t move around an obstacle to follow you), the incantation ends.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, you can give the floating disk a simple instruction.
+It can be further than 20 squares away from you while fulfilling the instruction.

 ### Identify